Educational and Additional Needs at St David’s

 At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and the results are published nationally.

-The Inclusion Manager reviews the provision of intervention and support every term and the progress each child makes.
+The SAENCo reviews the provision of intervention and support every term and the progress each child makes.
 This evidence is then used to plan future provision.

 Staff Support and Training

-How is the staff at St David’s supported to work with children with an SEND and what training do they have?
+How is the staff at St David’s supported to work with children with a SAEN and what training do they have?

-The Inclusion Manager supports class teachers and learning support assistants in planning for children with SEND.
+The SAENCo supports class teachers and learning support assistants in planning for children with SAEN.

 The school has a thorough induction programme for new staff.
 In addition we offer training for all staff aimed at improving the teaching and learning of children including those with SAEN.
 This includes coaching for individual members of staff as well as access to specific training including speech and language and behaviour management.